bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 ## OR keyword

-In some cases you might want to specify multiple criterias, for example, you might want to get all users that are active or their username matches a specific value.
+In some cases, you might want to specify multiple criteria.
+For example, you might want to get all users that are active, or their username matches a specific value.
 This could be achieved with the `OR` keyword.

-As with any other programming language, the main difference between `AND` and `OR` is that with `AND` the result would only return the values that match the two conditions, and with `OR` you would get a result that matches either of the conditions.
+As with any other programming language, the main difference between `AND` and `OR` is that with `AND`, the result would only return the values that match the two conditions, and with `OR`, you would get a result that matches either of the conditions.

-For example if we were to run the same query as above but change the `AND` to `OR` we would get all users that have the username `bobby` and also all users that are not active:
+For example, if we were to run the same query as above but change the `AND` to `OR`, we would get all users that have the username `bobby` and also all users that are not active:

 ```
 SELECT * FROM users WHERE username='bobby' OR active=false;